-The integration of our June 2014 acquisition of Medical Staffing Network Healthcare, LLC (MSN) is essentially complete and has transformed the Company driving a year-over-year increase in revenue of 57%.
-We are beginning the next phase of our optimization efforts to position the Company for continued margin expansion.
-The plans include further centralization of back-office and support function, the closure or reduction in excess facility space, and outsourcing certain non-core functions.
-In addition, we expect to invest in our Information Technology infrastructure.
+During the second quarter of 2015, we began an optimization initiative to better position the Company for continued margin expansion.
+The plans include further centralization of back-office and support functions, the closure or reduction in excess facility space, reducing third-party expenditures, and outsourcing certain non-core functions.
+In addition, we expect to make investments over the next several years in our Information Technology infrastructure.